You guys! Are you so excited? Like, Jesse Spano-on-Caffeine Pills level of excitement? Sweet Valley High is BACK, bishes!

 So then Jeannie plots to get her revenge on Tom, by making him fall for her, and then publicly humiliating him.
 But, of course, she falls for him too, and then she and Sandra make up, and Jeannie doesn’t humiliate Tom, and she gets into the sorority anyway and why does every single one of these books resolve in such a way that makes the reading of the book seem like even MORE of a waste of time than it already is?
 God.
 I can’t wait for the serial killer to show up.

-Sub-Plot Not In Least Bit Related To Main Plot: Stephen Wakefield has decided to drop out of college and work on a cruise ship.
+Sub-Plot Not In Least Bit Related To Main Plot: Steven Wakefield has decided to drop out of college and work on a cruise ship.
 Great idea, Wakefield!
 It’s totally an awesome idea to drop out of school your freshman year in college and then go work for the VERY STEADY AND SECURE cruiseline industry!

-The twins convince their parents and Cara to pretend that they’re completely behind Stephen’s hare-brained idea.
+The twins convince their parents and Cara to pretend that they’re completely behind Steven’s hare-brained idea.
 It’s totally successful, and Stephen soon realizes that he was being a moron.
 Hooray!
 The Wakefields win again!
 Just like EVERY OTHER TIME.

 Improbable High School Moment: Again.
 SORORITY.
 IN HIGH SCHOOL.
 Also, that’s a pledge activity?
 Asking someone out on a date?
 I mean, the fraternity across the street from where I lived in college made their pledges dig a pool in their house’s yard, every year, and then would have a pool party for the members and their dates, and then would make the pledges fill in the pool and resod the lawn.
 In AUGUST.
 And they were Fijis, like, the dumbest of the dumb.
 Come on, Pi Beta Alpha.
 Doesn’t the Greek name mean anything anymore?
 (Answer: no.)